Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 const show<YOUR_MINIGAME_NAME>Modal = ref(false);
 ```

-Add in the editMinigameConfiguration method your minigame:
+Add your minigame in the `editMinigameConfiguration` method:
 ```typescript
 case Minigame.<YOUR_MINIGAME_NAME>:
     show<YOUR_MINIGAME_NAME>Modal.value = true;
     break;
 ```

-Add in the closedEditModal method following at the bottom:
+Append the following at the bottom of the `closedEditModal` method:
 ```typescript
 show<YOUR_MINIGAME_NAME>Modal.value = false;
 ```